naysawn/naysawn.github.io/_posts/2012-10-11-hey-entrepreneur-please-dont-get-an-mba.md

 ### 2. Tuition Costs

 Excluding cost of living, tuition from a top-five business school is easily [over $100,000][9].
-While you could go to a cheaper school, I really believe that going to anything that isn't in the top 10 somewhat defeats the whole purpose of going to a business school to building a network and a good stamp on your resume.
+While you could go to a cheaper school, I really believe that going to anything that is not in the top 10 somewhat defeats the whole purpose of going to a business school to building a network and a good stamp on your resume.

 Bootstrapping a start-up is actually dramatically cheaper.
 The highest cost in most internet-based start-ups is salaries of the team, so long as you are willing to downsize your lifestyle, you can live on your savings while you and your co-founders are creating the company and not drawing a salary..